 Forget Minecraft the phenomenon for a minute.
 Remember Minecraft the game?
-Where a hundred survival sims on Steam now tell us to eke out an existence, Minecraft actually gave us reason to - pristine new oceans and our own skylines, just waiting for towers and lake houses (and the planting of endless Minecraft seeds).
+Where a hundred survival sims on Steam now tell us to eke out an existence, Minecraft actually gave us reason to – pristine new oceans and our own skylines, all waiting for towers and lake houses (and the planting of endless Minecraft seeds) to fill them.

-Notch had experimented with freeform creation before in Wurm Online, but here was something different and immediate.
+Developer Notch experimented with freeform creation before in Wurm Online, but here was something different and immediate.
 In Minecraft you could pop a rock out of place as quickly as you could think to do it.
 And there was no need for quantity surveyors in a world built from regular quadrilaterals; planning the foundations of a new building was a simple matter of, well, blocking it out.

 There will always be an impressionistic beauty to those procedurally generated mountains.
 Minecraft, uniquely, is about frontiersmanship: pushing back the dark and finding home.
-And redstone programming, of course - Notch’s personality runs through the thing like a randomly-placed ravine.
+And let's not forget the joys of redstone programming – Notch’s passion runs through the game like a randomly-placed ravine.

 Want more?
 Here's our Minecraft review.

 More than just a cure for the SimCity blues, Cities: Skylines is the most impressive city-builder of the last decade.
-Massive, detailed, and absent the awful limitations of Maxis’ last attempt, Colossal Order gave prospective city planners everything they could possibly want.
+Massive, detailed, and absent pf the awful limitations of Maxis’ last attempt, developers Colossal Order gave prospective city planners everything they could possibly want.

 Its greatest strength, however, is undoubtedly how much it has embraced mods.
 Even before launch, modders were putting together their own buildings and tweaks, and now the Steam Workshop page is filled to the brim with everything from complex intersections and towering skyscrapers to entirely new maps.

-Skylines expansions have introduced a day and night cycle, a whole new commercial sector for hotels, bars and tourist attractions and greater control over the city budget – and, of course, modders have been busy making lots of new stuff for it as well.
+Skylines expansions have introduced a day and night cycle, a whole new commercial sector for hotels, bars, and tourist attractions, and greater control over the city budget.
+Of course, modders have been busy making lots of new stuff for it as well.
+They might never stop.

 Want more?
 Here's our Cities: Skylines review.